 Questions to ask before taking out Equity Release

-The financial consequences of pursuing equity release must be carefully considered as it has the potential to cause difficulties in the future:
+The financial consequences of pursuing equity release must be carefully considered.
+Some of the questions you might have are:

-- How will borrowing a lump sum or increasing your income affect your entitlement to means tested benefits?
+- What happens if you need long term care?
+How will borrowing a lump sum or increasing your income affect your entitlement to means tested benefits?

 - How will borrowing a lump sum or increasing your income affect your tax liability?

 - How will having an outstanding debt against your property affect your future housing options?

 - What will happen to anyone living with you when you die or if you move? – Will they lose their home?